Boxing: 3-division champion Hasegawa announces retirement

 Three-division belt winner Hozumi Hasegawa announced his retirement on Friday, bringing his decorated 17-year boxing career to an end with a 36-5 record, 16 of the wins coming by knockout.

-The fleet-footed 35-year-old retires as WBC super bantamweight champion after he defeated Mexican Hugo Ruiz by technical knockout in September, becoming the fourth Japanese boxer to sweep three weight classes.
-Hasegawa's three titles came over a span of five and a half years.
+The fleet-footed 35-year-old retires as WBC super bantamweight champion after he defeated Mexican Hugo Ruiz by a technical knockout in September, becoming the fourth Japanese boxer to sweep three weight classes.

 "I've decided to retire with the Sept.
 16 bout being my last, when I conquered my third division," Hasegawa told a press conference.
 "It was a boxing career that had more (success) than I expected."

-"I've always imagined hanging up my gloves as the world champion.
+"I've always imagined hanging up my gloves as the world champion, when I'm enjoying it the most.
 It's like with eating, you have to stop when you are not quite full."

 Masato Yamashita, the head of Hasegawa's Shinsei Gym, said, "I'm happy it didn't end with him balling his eyes out, he can leave as the world champion.
 I've been telling him to decide however he likes.
 I'm half-sad, half-relieved (at his decision)."

-Hasegawa won his first world title in April 2005, beating Veeraphol Sahaprom to the WBC bantamweight belt.
-He then went on to defend that title 10 times before losing the crown on a technical knockout to Mexican Fernando Montiel in April 2010.
+Hasegawa won his first world title in April 2005, beating 14-time defending champ Veeraphol Sahaprom of Thailand to the WBC bantamweight belt.
+He went on to defend that title 10 times before losing the crown on a technical knockout to Mexican Fernando Montiel in April 2010.

+"Every bout left me with some impression and there's none that I've forgotten," Hasegawa said.
+"The match I became the world champion for the first time was really pleasing as it was when the dream came true."

-Hasegawa then dropped two divisions to featherweight where he took the vacant WBC title by beating Mexican Juan Carlos Burgos by unanimous decision in November 2011 in his first fight at the lighter weight, but lost his first title defense to Jhonny Gonzalez of Mexico by a technical knockout in April 2011.
+Hasegawa jumped two divisions to featherweight where he took the vacant WBC title by beating Mexican Juan Carlos Burgos by a unanimous decision in November 2011 in his first fight, but lost his first title defense to Jhonny Gonzalez of Mexico by a technical knockout in April 2011.

 "I'm proud.
-I've had a career that couldn't have been any better.
-Now, I'd like to find a new stage on which I can fight."
+I've left footmarks in my career that couldn't have been any better.
+Now I'd like to find a new stage on which I can fight."

 ==Kyodo